erikeldridge/erikeldridge.github.com/_posts/2012-2-13-academic-advisory.md

 ## Academic advisory

-This post is written for a faculty audience, and targets CS programs.
+This post is written for a faculty audience.
+It targets CS programs, which may be geographically distant from an established tech community.

 I develop web applications using open-source tools, so my recommendations are informed by that industry and tool set.